 Health Systems in India & Opportunities

-- Diagnostic & Pathology Services – High cost differential in India allows for outsourcing of pathology and laboratory tests by foreign hospital chains
+- Diagnostic & Pathology Services – High-cost differential in India allows for outsourcing of pathology and laboratory tests by foreign hospital chains

-- Health Insurance- Less than 25 percent of the Indian population is covered by any kind of health insurance, which provides significant opportunity to a new player in the health insurance market
+- Health Insurance- Less than 25 percent of the Indian population is covered by any kind of health insurance, which provides a significant opportunity to a new player in the health insurance market

 - Telemedicine – Provides access to better quality healthcare in rural areas